NOAA-ORR-ERD/WebGnomeClient/doc/location_files/mobile_bay_examples.rst

 due to the river are scaled based on the river flows into the Bay.
 Since this scaling is linear, an increase in the river flow from 30 kcfs to 300 kcfs implies the scaling should be increased by a factor of 10.
-If you click the edit icon (pencil) next to the River Currents in the currents panel, you'll be able to edit the Scale Value.
+If you click the edit icon (pencil) next to the River Currents in the currents panel, you'll be able to edit the Reference Point Value.
 If you started with the low river flow case, you'll be increasing this value from ~0.197 to 1.97.

 Answer: